 Defenders' Impact

-We advocate for endangered species throughout the Southwest, like the Mexican gray wolf in a tenuous recovery program, the dune sagebrush lizard threatened by oil and gas development in Texas and New Mexico, the golden-cheeked warbler which breeds only in central Texas in areas experiencing rapid growth and development, and sea turtles in the Gulf of Mexico threatened by fishing nets and plastic pollution.
+We advocate for endangered species throughout the Southwest, like the Mexican gray wolf in a tenuous recovery program, the ocelot threatened by loss of habitat and the border wall in Texas and Arizona, the golden-cheeked warbler which breeds only in central Texas in areas experiencing rapid growth and development, and sea turtles in the Gulf of Mexico threatened by fishing nets and plastic pollution.

-Alongside a diverse network of partners, we emphasize the habitat destruction caused by the border wall and the impacts on wildlife movement, organizing activists and generating media coverage while we educate Congress and advocate to mitigate the damage caused to fragile ecosystems and international wildlife movement corridors.
+Alongside a diverse network of partners, we emphasize the habitat destruction caused by the border wall and the impacts on wildlife movement, organizing activists and generating media coverage while we educate Congress and advocate mitigation of the damage caused to fragile ecosystems and international wildlife movement corridors.

 To recover Mexican gray wolves, we work closely with government agencies, ranchers and Native American tribes to restore wolves and reduce conflict.
 We collaborate with scientists on the reintroduction of jaguars into their historic range in Arizona and New Mexico, and we are leaders in ocelot conservation in south Texas where development and roadways threaten their tenuous recovery.
 Defenders promotes policies and plans to guide state agencies in identifying wildlife movement corridors and connecting protected lands as well as the safety of drivers.